 All students except Pre-K3 are eligible to ride the bus.
-Additionally, Pre-K4 students must have an older sibling on the bus in order to ride.
-In the event that a Pre-K4 student's older sibling is unable to ride in the PM due to an extracurricular activity or event, a phone call or note from the parent to the school is required in order for the Pre-K4 child to ride the bus solo.
-The parent will need to show their KIPP Bus ID to the bus driver in order to have the child released from the bus.
+Additionally, Pre-K 4 students must have an older sibling on the bus in order to ride.
+In the event that a Pre-K 4 student's older sibling is unable to ride, the parent/guardian must make arrangements to drop off and/or pick up the Pre-K 4 student at the school.
+The parent/guardian of all primary students must show their KIPP Bus ID to the bus driver in order to have the child released from the bus.